krontech/chronos-cli/src/pipeline/README.md

 The `cam-pipeline` program is responsible for managing the multimedia pipeline of the camera.
-This program connects the video stream from the FPGA to the output output devices on the camera.
+This program connects the video stream from the FPGA to the output devices on the camera.
 This pipeline can operate in one of three modes at any given time: live display, video playback, and video file saving.

 In live display mode, the FPGA is capturing data off the image sensor, and will